 This class is geared toward students 8th – 12th grade who need to learn (or re-learn) the basics of grammar, go beyond the basics and learn more advanced concepts, and learn vocabulary along the way!

 What is it?

 Grammar is often a subject that is avoided by home school and public/private schoolteachers because rules are often forgotten.
 However, this is not a good reason for children to not know English grammar and how to apply it appropriately in their writing.

 This is a solid class about the rules of English grammar, and maybe more importantly, how to use the rules in one’s own writing.
-Therefore, grammar will be studied and practiced and then applied to writing assignments called “perfecting paragraphs.”
-Use of a an activity called a “time drill” (an activity that has successfully been used at Mattawan Middle School) will help students to learn nearly every part of speech, to understand and apply correct punctuation, and to practice the correct use of many concepts such as verb tense, subject/predicate agreement, and pronoun antecedents.
-The goal of this class is to empower students with the tools and knowledge that will make them grammatically sound writers.
+Use of an activity called a “time drill” (an activity that has successfully been used at Mattawan Middle School) will help students to learn nearly every part of speech, to understand and apply correct punctuation, and to practice the correct use of many concepts such as verb tense, subject/predicate agreement, and pronoun antecedents.
+The goal of this class is to empower students with the tools and knowledge that will make them grammatically sound writers and communicators.

 Teaching vocabulary can be a daunting task: so many words, so little time!
 Yet, it is important that students have a vast knowledge of our language.
 Therefore, Kristen will teach students many of the 100 most common words for SAT/ACT test preparation through a variety of activities, class conversations, skits and games.
 Students won’t just memorize words and their meanings; instead, students will learn the words, understand them, and use them in their conversations and writing.